Claim: Disney is giving away free theme park tickets to Facebook users.

 Step 3 : [URL elided] <- Go here after completing above two steps to get your Ticketsi!

-Origins: In April 2012, a scam purporting to offer free park entry to Disneyland to Facebook users who accessed a proffered link then entered their e-mail addresses and cell phone numbers spread by e-mail and posts to social networking sites.
+Origins: For years now a scam purporting to offer free Disney theme park tickets to Facebook users who access a proffered link then enter their

 This Gift Redemption Program is an independent rewards program for consumers and is not affiliated with, sponsored by or endorsed by any of the listed products or retailers.
 Trademarks, service marks, logos, and/or domain names (including, without limitation, the individual names of products and retailers) are the property of their respective owners.